Making Reading Fun for Reluctant Readers

 Strategy 4: The Personalized Story Advantage

-Here's where StoryBee helps.
+Here is where StoryBee helps.

 Personalized stories featuring your child:

-- Create instant engagement (it's about THEM)
+- Create instant engagement (it is about THEM)

-- Lower resistance because it's inherently interesting
+- Lower resistance because it is inherently interesting

 - Build reading confidence with success experiences